 You can schedule automatic cleanups of your database.
 I recommend doing a backup before playing with these settings.

-A CDN (Content Delivery Network) will help you deliver the images and other media files from your website faster.
+A CDN (Content Delivery Network) will help you deliver the images and other media files faster from your website.
 That’s because they are hosted on different servers around the world, so people from Europe will get images from a European server, the ones from the US from a server in the US, etc.

 What’s nice is that you can create separate rules for: